jesperkristensen58/DeFi_Game_ERC1155/README.md

   ✨  Done in 8.15s.
 ```

 That is it.
+When I ran this in the final actual context I got the following website detials:
-The website is now live at the address: <a href="productive-dock.surge.sh">productive-dock.surge.sh</a>!
+The website is now live at the address: <a href="https://soggy-hen.surge.sh/">soggy-hen.surge.sh</a>!

 ## Acknowledgements